This is an accordion element with a series of buttons that open and close related content panels.

 Who should enroll in this major?

-The Conservation Biology Major is recommended for students seeking a liberal arts education in the intrinsic values of natural resources, biology, and ecology, and those preparing for graduate study in conservation biology, natural resources management, or related disciplines.
+The Conservation Biology Major is recommended for students seeking to apply a liberal arts education and the intrinsic values of natural resources, biology, and ecology to their career, and those preparing for graduate study in conservation biology, natural resources management, or related disciplines.

 What can I do with a Conservation Biology major?

 The Conservation Biology major provides broad foundational knowledge and skills for employment in a variety of public and private agencies, both domestic and international.
 Opportunities exist for conservation research and field positions, in non-profit positions, government agencies, and in environmental education, plus many more!

-Check out the What Can I Do With A Conservation Biology Major? document to see what alumni are doing and the organizations for which they’ve worked.
-For a detailed look at jobs available in conservation biology, check out the Society for Conservation Biology Job Board.
+Check out the What can I do with a Conservation Biology major? document to see what alumni are doing and the organizations for which they’ve worked.
+For additional career directions check out the Society for Conservation Biology Job Board.

 How do I declare the Conservation Biology Major?